handyscript/handyscript/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within `handyscript`, please send an email to one of the [AUTHORS](AUTHORS.md) Email Addresses or this email <vvhybe@hotmail.com>. with the subject `HandyScript vulnerability Report`. **Handy Script** does not have a bounty program, neither do we respond to bug bounties.
+If you discover a security vulnerability within `handyscript`, please send an email to one of the [AUTHORS](AUTHORS.md) Email Addresses or this email <support@handyscript.tech>. with the subject `HandyScript vulnerability Report`. **Handy Script** does not have a bounty program, neither do we respond to bug bounties.
 All security vulnerabilities will be promptly addressed.

 Please do not disclose publically any security vulnerabilities until it has been resolved.